eclipse-kuksa/kuksa.invehicle/agl-kuksa/README.md

-# AGL KUKSA Build and Run on Raspberry PI 3
+# AGL KUKSA Build and Run on Raspberry Pi 3 / Compute Module 3 (Lite)

 Kuksa is a wrapper project around Automotive Grade Linux (AGL).
 From its side, AGL uses Yocto/Bitbake building system to build an automotive domain specific Linux distribution.
 Therefore, this projects provides a building system that adds Kuksa's specific Bitbake layers on top of the original AGL.
 The scripts in this project help ease the process of building an AGL image by simple using a few commands.
 This project includes the yocto recipes found in meta-kuksa project.